Asure/narc/README.md

+Updated 16-10-2023:
+- Player colors (proto/production red player 1) cab be set in NARCEQU.ASM
+- NARCDATA.ASM has the chopper wave as stage 1.
+Not sure if this where it needs to be.
+- BLUEP1 0 = red, 1 = blue.
+- Notice the non-implemented SNOWQUEEN in NARCMUGS.ASM (She's supposed to be RLE encoded into program rom.)
+- Notice the non-implemented GAY in NARCMUGS.LOD (Only the mug shot appears used.)
+- NARC1.IMG has some guy in yellow jumpsuit not used anywhere, YELNARC palette.
+Possible placeholder?
+- cars.img has an unused delivery truck, with doors opening, a driver etc.

 Updated version Nov 11 2023:
 - run fixer.py in SYS and NARC to update old GSP assembler format directives and constants to ones that work with 6.10
 - this will fix up the source files in the OLD folder and put them in the main folder